learn-co-curriculum/my_find_code_along/README.md

 end
 ```

-We can refactor this slightly by putting our `if` statement all on one line useing a statment modifier:
+We can refactor this slightly by putting our `if` statement all on one line using a statment modifier:

 ```ruby
 def my_find(collection)